axch/integer-sequences/README.md

 Some of the helper functions used in defining sequences are useful in their own right, for thinking about numbers and their properties.
-In addition to the operations implied by the above sequences, Integer Sequences provides
+In addition to the operations implied by the [provided sequences](#provided-sequences), Integer Sequences provides

 - `(increment n)`
 - `(decrement n)`